Skip to main content

 Progesterone is often prescribed based on menopausal status, playing a crucial role in balancing estrogen and supporting sleep quality.
 For sustained release, pellet therapy, involving long-acting testosterone pellets, can be considered, with Anastrozole added when appropriate to manage estrogen levels.

 Beyond sex hormones, other peptides can address specific aspects of metabolic and age-related decline often linked to circadian disruption.
-Growth Hormone Peptide Therapy, utilizing agents like Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677, aims to stimulate the body’s natural release.
+Growth Hormone Peptide Therapy, utilizing agents like Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677, aims to stimulate the body’s natural growth hormone release.
 This can support muscle gain, fat loss, improved sleep architecture, and overall cellular repair, all of which are compromised by chronic circadian misalignment.

 Other targeted peptides address specific symptomatic concerns.
 PT-141 can be used for sexual health, addressing libido issues that often accompany hormonal and metabolic dysregulation.
 For tissue repair, healing, and inflammation, Pentadeca Arginate (PDA) offers a unique therapeutic avenue, supporting the body’s recovery processes that are often hindered by chronic metabolic stress.